Stir the Blood: Album art

+The cover of the album features a detail from "Carrion Call" by British artist Polly Morgan.

+Singles

-The first single released, "Slow Poison", has reached numbers 24 and 40 on the US alternative songs and rock songs charts.
+The first single released, "Slow Poison", has reached numbers 23 and 40 on the US alternative songs and rock songs charts.

 The second single, "I Am Your Skin", was released in November 2009 on iTunes.

 A music video for the song "Hatef--k" was released in October 2009.

 A music video for the song "Slow Poison" was released in November 2009.

 A music video for the song "Sugar Pill" was also released in November 2009.